patchshorts/cgodwin.io/src/posts/designing-solutions-meeting-techical-requirements.md

 * Tristar Healthcare needs an always up API service to meet the business requirement "entities will need and currently have different access to read and change records and information".
 Since this isn't just intra-organization it is external facing for customers, vendors, and partners.
 You decide to run the the service on App Engine standard for now unless you discover you need to use the Flexible stack.
 * While class is recording, the services need to be always available to consume the broadcasts, otherwise the videos for consumption need to be available for students to watch while class isn't recording.
 Students however will not be accessing these from outside the local region because the school is local.
 The small amount of traffic that comes from outside the region is from traveling students who can deal with the latency.
 * LCSoft is using a multiregional Firebase Realtime Database with an always up SLA.
-Firebase supported by google cloud and supports Google Cloud.
+Firebase supported by Google cloud and supports Google Cloud.
 You can "pull" in GCP products into a Firebase hosted platform.
 * Granger really only needs total availability of all services during business hours.
 They're all acting from the same region so they're really needing for multizonal solutions.

 ### Storage Availability